Best Places to Visit in Holland / Noord Holland

 Beyond the cathedral, Haarlem has some great museums such as the eccentric Teyler’s Museum and De Hallen, a tiny contemporary art museum.
 If relaxation is in order, check out the Jopenkerk, a hip craft beer bar and restaurant in a converted church, and be sure to follow up with the city’s best fries (and mayonnaise) at De Friethoes.

 In short, Haarlem is a great day trip from Amsterdam for people who want to escape the hustle and bustle (and the tourist traps!) for a day.
-(Thanks to Alex, a Haarlem resident.)
+(Thanks to Alex.)

 Muiden: The perfect day trip from Amsterdam